HFenter/MarginBot/README.md

 If you don't have a bitfinex account, please consider using my [affiliate code](https://www.bitfinex.com/?refcode=vsAnxuo5bM) when signing up.
 By doing so, you'll save 10% on all fees for the first month, and it will help support further development of this code.

 [https://www.bitfinex.com/?refcode=vsAnxuo5bM](https://www.bitfinex.com/?refcode=vsAnxuo5bM).

+## Donations
+Developing this software, and testing the various strategies for lending that led to its development have taken significant time and effort.
+If you find this software useful, please send a small donation our way.
+All donations support the continued development of this software, and help to cover my distribution and support costs.

+You can send donations to:

+Bitcoin: 1A3y1xDXtyZySmPZySbpz7PPog4Vsyqig1